cardano-scaling/hydra/docs/README.md

 # Building

 The user-manual is built using [Docusaurus 2](https://docusaurus.io/), which combines React components and markdown into a customisable static website.
 Docusaurus supports a set of plugins and basic features (coming in the form of _'presets'_).
-We use it to create the actual user manual (docs), documenting our [architectural decision records](https://input-output-hk.github.io/hydra/head-protocol/adr), [monthly reports](https://input-output-hk.github.io/hydra/head-protocol/monthly), a custom page for the [API reference](https://input-output-hk.github.io/hydra/head-protocol/api-reference), and various other documentation pages around the Hydra Head protocol.
+We use it to create the actual user manual (docs), documenting our [architectural decision records](https://input-output-hk.github.io/hydra/head-protocol/adr), a custom page for the [API reference](https://input-output-hk.github.io/hydra/head-protocol/api-reference), and various other documentation pages around the Hydra Head protocol.

 #### Installation